 Niel Bohr, Danish Physicist and Nobel prize winner in 1922 once said that ‘An expert is a man who has made all the mistakes which can be made, in a narrow field’.
 I took the exam THREE times before scoring in the top 10%.
 In this article, we will discuss the five mistakes I made when preparing for the exam.

 The UCAT was one of the most challenging things I’ve ever had to overcome.
 I failed to get an offer for medical school twice before finally succeeding on my third attempt.
-Part of my success was due to the fact that I was able to improve my UCAT score average and score in the 90th percentile on my third try.
+Part of my success was because I was able to significantly improve my UCAT average and score in the top 10% on my third try.